 Wheelchair access is possible at the majority of our sites, though there may be areas which cannot be assessed, Visitors will still be able to hear the tour description through the use of individual headsets.

-Please note that the Esholt tour is conducted via an 18 seater minibus, to accommodate a wheelchair on the tour, there will be a reduction in the amount of seats available.
+Please note that the Esholt tour is conducted via an 19 seater minibus therefore your group will be split into two groups.To accommodate a wheelchair on the tour, there will be a reduction in the amount of seats available.